punk8/infrared-default-list/README.md

    Ensure that:

    - The `id` field is lowercase.
-   - The `Name` field is a singular word in most cases. `Kodiak` instead of `Kodiak Finance` for example.
+   - The `name` field is a singular word in most cases. `Kodiak` instead of `Kodiak Finance` for example.
    - You've added the protocol image to the `src/assets/protocols` folder if it's not already there.

 4. If your vault uses tokens not in the tokens, add them to `src/tokens/{network}.json`: